brainflow-dev/brainflow/docs/CoreModuleAPI.rst

 BrainFlow Core API
 ===================

-Core module of BrainFlow API is represented by two dynamic libraries:
+The Core module of BrainFlow API is represented by two dynamic libraries:

 * BoardController for data acquisition
 * DataHandler for signal processing

-These libraries are independent and you can use only one of them if you want to.
+These libraries are independent and you can use one or both of them as you wish.

 All possible exit codes and supported boards
 ----------------------------------------------